BostonGlobe/social-image-maker/README.md

-# Smear
+# Social Image Maker

 A tool to help generate social images with text using the Embedly API.

 ## Setup
+Fill out `js/settings.js`:
-Drop in Embedly API key in main.js
+- Drop in Embedly API key